software-mansion/react-freeze/README.md

 # Quick start - using Freeze directly (React and React Native) ⚡

-> In order to use this package you'll have to be using React 16.6.3 or higher, or React Native 0.64 or higher.
+> In order to use this package you'll have to be using React 16.6.3 (stable Suspense) or higher, or React Native 0.64 or higher.

 Install `react-freeze` package from npm: